IepIweidieng/TJAPlayer3/tja.md

 command-time | A specific time position relative to the time position of the command. object-time | A specific time position relative to the time position of notechart objects (including notes and bar lines).

+An object-time effect can be enabled or disabled at either static time or command-time.
+Static-enabled object-time effects are a sub-type of static effects.
+Command-time&ndash;enabled object-time effects are a sub-type of command-time effects.

 If an effect can be interpreted as different effect time types, the effect is classified as the most static-ness type interpreted.

-As a special case, for an effect affecting the scrolling path of notechart objects, the effect is classified as object-time only if the path is a direct or indirect function of the time position of notechart objects, otherwise the effect is classified as command-time or static.
+As a special case, for an effect affecting the scrolling path of notechart objects, the effect is classified as object-time only if the path is a direct or indirect function of the time position of notechart objects.

 #### Non-static Effect Scope